NirmithDev/COMP4601/Lab 2/Readme.md

 5. A way to retrieve and view only the REVIEWS for a specific product.
 The server should support the client requesting either JSON or HTML representations.
    DONE

+## Lab 2

+1. for Orders implement a form to add said product to the order collection
+2. Maybe use session tokens